ritua2/Basil/training/BasilTraining/LEVEL0/README.md

 # Level 0 - Hello Basil

-In this level, you will learn the basics of using the Basil web-portal and use it to containerize a "Hello Basil" application with Docker or Singularity.
+In this level, you will learn the basics of Basil and use it to containerize a simple application which outputs "Hello Basil" into docker and singularity images.

 # Contents
 * This directory is structured as follows: